 There are many different kinds of light, and they’ll all have a different impact on your photo.
 Always look for light that will complement and emphasize the theme of your photo.

-Direct light that highlights part of your subject and creates dark shadows in other areas of the scene will create a moody photo with a strong sense of drama.
+Direct light that highlights part of your subject and creates dark shadows in other areas of the scene will create moody photography with a strong sense of drama.

 After tapping on the screen to set focus, swipe up or down on the screen to adjust the exposure (image brightness).
 Reducing the exposure will make the shadows darker and more dramatic.